Girl In Red teams up with Sabrina Carpenter for defiant new single 'You Need Me Now?'

 ‘★★★★★’

 Girl In Red released her acclaimed debut album, ‘If I Could Make It Go Quiet’, in 2021.
-Shortly before its release, Girl In Red told NME that she was already planning her next full-length project.
+Shortly before it arrived, she told NME that she was already planning her next full-length project.

-“I just want to sit down and make a new record,” she explained at the time.
+“I just want to sit down and make a new record,” Girl In Red explained at the time.
 “I think records are pretty hot, man.
 Records are sexy.
 Putting out a record is such a big statement nowadays.”

 She continued: “You gotta have something that’s worth checking out and I’m lowkey tired of singles.
 I am lowkey tired of just getting a song here and there.